elastio/contrib/aws-backup-elastio-integration/elastio-api/README.md

 ## Use cases

-### Import an AWS Backup recovery point in an Elastio vault
+### Import an AWS Backup recovery point into an Elastio vault

-An encrypted, and compressed copy of your data can be efficiently imported into an Elastio vault.
-It is treated the same as any other Elastio recovery point created by Elastio itself, meaning that you can restore it, scan it, etc.
+An encrypted and compressed copy of your data can be efficiently imported into an Elastio vault.
+It is treated the same as any other Elastio recovery point created by Elastio itself, meaning that you can restore it, scan it, etc with Elastio.

 ### AWS Backup restore testing validation

 Elastio can scan the resource created as part of [AWS Backup restore testing](https://docs.aws.amazon.com/aws-backup/latest/devguide/restore-testing.html).
 The temporarily restored resource may be modified by Elastio directly for better performance and optimized cost.
 For example, Elastio stops the restored EC2 instance, detaches its volumes and attaches them to the worker EC2 instance that performs the scan.

-> ❗Elastio never modifies customer's production data.
-IAM permissions restrict Elastio to mutating only resources managed by Elastio itself.
+> ❗Elastio never modifies customer's data.
+IAM permissions restrict Elastio to modify **only** resources created and managed by Elastio itself.
 All such resources have `elastio:resource=true` tag.
-During regular operation of Elastio all data is treated as sensitive and Elastio can only read and create snapshots of resources.
-AWS Backup restore testing is an exception where a temporarily restored resource is created and handed to the scanning software to battle-test it.
+During regular operation of Elastio all data is treated as sensitive and Elastio can only read and create snapshots of customer resources.
+AWS Backup restore testing is an exception where a temporarily restored resource is created and handed to the scanning software to restore-test it.

 For Elastio to be able to modify the temporarily restored resource, you must grant explicit permission by adding a tag `elastio:resource=true` to the restored resource.

 ## Lambda API

-Elastio connector stack deploys an AWS Lambda function named `elastio-bg-jobs-service-aws-backup-integration`.
+Elastio Connector stack deploys an AWS Lambda function named `elastio-bg-jobs-service-aws-backup-integration`.
 You can use the synchronous lambda `Invoke` API to send it a request payload in JSON format.
 The schema of the JSON request is described below.

 ### Request